pc-aide/AWS/02 AWS Certified Developer Associate/06 Network/Route 53/Routing Policy - Simple.md

 * If we try for example record ip each LB Regions (DNS Name)
 * we can take Root domain - for the demo :
+* If possible that the IPs change but not DNS Name for our LBs !?

 [<img src="https://i.imgur.com/pF24Qd3.png">](https://i.imgur.com/pF24Qd3.png)
 [<img src="https://i.imgur.com/cR6yCOP.png">](https://i.imgur.com/cR6yCOP.png)